gautriv/gautriv.github.io/_posts/2026/5/2026-05-15-modern-day-technical-writing-is-dead.md

 API references, release notes, and standard operating procedures are already in the coffin because they are predictable and directly tied to codebase changes.
 Aviation manuals, medical device documentation, and life-critical hardware specs are in the waiting room because they carry heavy legal and compliance weight.

-But make no mistake—they are all in the same building.
+But make no mistake.
+They are all in the same building.

 ### The "I learned AI" fallacy